medic/cht-core/TESTING.md

 1. Set Protractor package is set to the `<cht-core-repo>/node_modules/protractor`.
 1. Optionally set the Protractor options to `--capabilities.chromeOptions.args=start-maximized --jasmine.DEFAULT_TIMEOUT_INTERVAL=120000`.
 1. Select the radio button for Test.
-1. Enter the path to the Test file Ex: `<cht-core-repo>/tests/e2e/login/login.specs.js`.
+1. Enter the path to the Test file Ex: `<cht-core-repo>/tests/e2e/protractor/cht/pregnancy.specs.js`.
 1. Enter the test name.
 This is a bit of a chore.
 IntelliJ will automatically add the regex flags for begins(`^`) of line and end of line(`$`).
 Protractor presents the name for matching as the Describe description followed by the It description.
-To run the login test for should have a title you would need to put this as your matcher. `Login tests : should have a title`.
+To run the pregnancy test for should have a title you would need to put this as your matcher. `Pregnancy tests : should have a title`.
 An alternative would be to select Test File and run the entire file.
 You can add an `x` in front of `it` to disable the ones you do not need.
-EX: `xit('should login')`.
+EX: `xit('should create a pregnancy')`.
 1. Click ok.
 1. Click the run configuration dropdown and select the protractor config.
 1. In a terminal run `grunt e2e-deploy`   NOTE: This has to happen each time you run.